Gagik Tsarukyan: Armenian Olympic Committee

 Tsarukyan is the current president of the Armenian Olympic Committee, since 2005.
-Armenian athletes under the leadership of Gagik Tsarukyan showed an unprecedented result during 2008 Beijing Olympic Games, returning with 6 bronze medals.
+Armenian athletes under the leadership of Gagik Tsarukyan showed an unprecedented result during the 2008 Summer Olympics, returning with 6 bronze medals.

-On December 4, 2008 Gagik Tsarukyan was unanimously reelected as the Armenian Olympic Committee president by the general assembly of the committee.
+On 4 December 2008 Gagik Tsarukyan was unanimously reelected as the Armenian Olympic Committee president by the general assembly of the committee.

 Political Activity

-Gagik Tsarukyan has been engaged in politics since 2000-s.
-Three years later during third convocation of National Assembly elections which took place on May 25, 2003 Gagik Tsarukyan was elected as NA deputy from 42 electoral district.
-During NA third convocation years Gagik Tsarukyan acted as independent deputy, was not represented in any faction or any deputy group.
-From 2003 till 2007 Gagik Tsarukyan was the member of RA NA Defense, National security and Interior affairs standing committee.
+Gagik Tsarukyan has been engaged in politics since the 2000s.
+Three years later during third convocation of National Assembly elections which took place on May 25, 2003, Gagik Tsarukyan was elected as NA deputy from 42 electoral district.
+During NA third convocation years, Tsarukyan acted as independent deputy, but was not represented in any faction or any deputy group.
+From 2003 till 2007, Tsarukyan was a member of RA NA Defense, as well as National Security and Interior Affairs standing committee.

 Prosperous Armenia Party establishment

 Tsarukyan established Prosperous Armenia Party in 2004.
-That same year, during the party's first congress which took place on 30 April, Gagik Tsarukyan was elected as the president of the Party.
-As a result of the National Assembly elections of 12 May 2007, Prosperous Armenia Party received 204 443 votes receiving 25 mandates in NA.
-During the fourth congress of Prosperous Armenia Party which took place on February 12, 2009, Tsarukyan was reelected as its president.
+That same year, during the party's first congress which took place on 30 April, Gagik Tsarukyan was elected as the president of the party.
+As a result of the National Assembly elections of 12 May 2007, Prosperous Armenia Party received 204 443 votes, receiving 25 mandates in NA.
+During the fourth congress of Prosperous Armenia Party which took place on 12 February 2009, Tsarukyan was reelected as its president.
 As a result of Prosperous Armenia Party fourth congress 93 member PAP political council was elected.
-Gagik Tsarukyan is the chairman of newly elected PAP Political council.
+Gagik Tsarukyan is the chairman of the newly elected PAP Political council.

-Gagik Tsarukyan–the chairman of NA Prosperous Armenia Party faction
+Chairman of NA Prosperous Armenia Party faction

-Prosperous Armenia Party has 27 deputies in Armenia's National Assembly and Prosperous Armenia faction led by Gagik Tsarukyan, is the second in NA by its number of representatives.
+Prosperous Armenia Party has 27 deputies in Armenia's National Assembly and Prosperous Armenia faction, led by Gagik Tsarukyan, is the second in NA by its number of representatives.

 There are 25 members in "Prosperous Armenia" faction.
-Deputies Martun Grigoryan and Rustam Gasparyan are also the members of Prosperous Armenia Party.
+Deputies Martun Grigoryan and Rustam Gasparyan were also the members of Prosperous Armenia Party.